-However, to make a truly spectacular outdoor summer picnic, you need to be prepared to spend a lot of time in front of your grill.
+However, to make a truly spectacular outdoor summer picnic, you need to be prepared and have your foods stored in a yeti cooler and you will have to spend a lot of time in front of your grill.
 After all, you’re going to want some burgers, BBQ chicken, or roasted veggies at your picnic!

 Here are some tips you’ll want to keep in mind when it comes to grilling in your backyard.

 Create your outdoor grilling area

 If you don’t already have an outdoor grilling area, you’re going to need one before you can start grilling in your backyard!
 The first step is to decide what type of grill you want.
 Grills utilize different types of fuel, including charcoal, gas, and propane.
 The type of grill you purchase will impact how easy it is to grill and what your food tastes like.

 Depending on your budget, you might consider adding an outdoor kitchen area, complete with grill and countertops, so that you’ll have enough space while you’re grilling.

 Take into consideration what you’re planning on serving and what ingredients you’ll need.
 Many people have a signature item that they enjoy grilling — and you’re going to want your signature item there but you also need some side items that’ll complement the taste.
 For inspiration and grilling tips, look at various backyard cooking options.

 Also, don’t forget to consider any allergies.
 If you’re having a guest over that has allergies, you’re going to want to have several food options available.
 Also, you’ll need to be mindful of cross-contamination.